skr96/Image-Management-API/README.md

 Steps:
 -----

-1. Clone or download the repository.
+1. Clone or downlocdscsad the repository.
 2. Open project folder.
 3. Open command prompt(admin) in that location.
 4. Type python manage.py get_access_key to get token to access the API.
 This access key will be used to authenticate all API calls.